 How is Raw Sugar Made?

 Raw cane sweeteners = sugar + water: Just like any other sweetener derived from cane, raw sugars are a blend of sugars (mostly sucrose, but also fructose and glucose) and water.
 The beautiful sparkly crystals of raw sugars usually contain 97 to 99% sucrose, and the remaining is mostly moisture.
 They are not much different than table sugar in terms of composition.
 Table sugar is in fact, much more processed as it goes through a series of crystallization/centrifugation cycles that result in an extremely pure 99.95% sucrose.
-However, raw sugars offer a nice subtle molasses flavor that table sugar does not.

 How to Recognize Raw Sugars in Stores?